On the structure of certain valued fields: Ax-Kochen-Ershov principle for finitely ramified valued fields

-Next we recall the following definition introduced in \cite{B1}: \begin{definition} \cite{B1} Let $T$ be the theory of a henselian valued field $(K,\nu,\Gamma)$ of mixed characteristic having finite absolute ramification index $e$.
-Let $\lambda(T)\in\BN\cup\{\infty\}$ be defined as the smallest positive integer $n$ (if such a number exists) such that for every henselian valued field $(K',\nu',\Gamma')$ of mixed characteristic having the same absolute ramification index as $(K,\nu,\Gamma)$, the following are equivalent: \begin{enumerate} \item $(K',\nu',\Gamma')\models T$. \item $\Gamma\equiv \Gamma'$ and the $n$-th residue rings of $(K,\nu)$ and $(K',\nu')$ are elementarily equivalent. \end{enumerate} Otherwise, $\lambda(T)=\infty$. \end{definition}
+Next we recall the following definition introduced in \cite{B1}: \begin{definition} \cite{B1} Let $T$ be the theory of a finitely ramified henselian valued field $(K,\nu,\Gamma)$ of mixed characteristic.
+Let $\lambda(T)\in\BN\cup\{\infty\}$ be defined as the smallest positive integer $n$ (if such a number exists) such that for every finitely ramified henselian valued field $(K',\nu',\Gamma')$ of mixed characteristic having the same ramification index of $(K,\nu,\Gamma)$, the following are equivalent: \begin{enumerate} \item $(K',\nu',\Gamma')\models T$. \item $\Gamma\equiv \Gamma'$ and the $n$-th residue rings of $(K,\nu)$ and $(K',\nu')$ are elementarily equivalent. \end{enumerate} Otherwise, $\lambda(T)=\infty$. \end{definition}